higuys16/reactNativeSqliteTestApp/README.md

 - Localization to headers working if header titles are not set inside App.js
 - When used live reload localization is crushed for headers, but in App it will be work.
 - `props.navigation.navigate('Home', {token: '<new token>'});` this `new token` needs to reload screen

+## Errors can be prevented

+- ref - this prop of object returns from inside component and doesn't work with custom components, because in custom components, like the `paages/components/MyButton` component, app props of this components for only read.